wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= WIP 3.6.5 =
+- Updated the Swedish translation file.
+Thanks to Andreas Damberg for submitting the translation file.

 = 3.6.4 =
 - Added a new shortcode to show a mini login form.
 This can be useful to show a mini login form on the sidebar, header or footer area of the site.
 - Fixed an issue with the auto login after registration feature when used with form builder addon.